 MSU Student Health Services provides transgender students with medical and psychological services to optimize overall physical and psychological well-being and self-fulfillment.
 Their primary provider team of physicians, nurse practitioners, and physician assistants is trained to provide medical care for persons of all genders.
 In addition, they have staff to provide ongoing care for students receiving hormone therapy while away from their home provider.

 If you have already started hormone replacement therapy, and would like to continue you HRT while at MSU, Olin Health Center has physicians who are able to provide ongoing medication refills to students with a documented treatment plan.
 Olin Health Center does initiate hormone replacement therapy.
 In order to do this, Olin requires a referral letter from a qualified mental health professional as required by the Standards of Care (Version 7) of the World Professional Association of Transgender Health.
+Olin created a page explaining their Services for Transgender Students.

 It is most helpful if your complete medical records are available to review prior to your initial appointment at Olin, including: